MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `B) Look through the current data and compose a small set of generalized charts and tables bound to criteria filters that allow value selection.`

-**Quick reason:** Look through the current data and compose a small set of generalized charts and tables bound to criteria filters that allow value selection.

 <details>
 <summary>Full explanation</summary>